-Vijayawada is famous all over the world for the pilgrimage of Kanaka Durga Temple, also called as Sri Durga Malleswara Swami Temple.
+Kanaka Durga Temple also called as Sri Durga Malleswara Swami Temple is located in Vijayawada in Andhra Pradesh.
 It is one of the largest temples in India and 2nd largest temple in Andhra Pradesh.

 One of the most popular temples in and around Vijayawada, it is located on a hill Indrakeeladri overlooking the city as well as the River Krishna.
 Mother Kanakadurgeswari is considered as the supreme Goddess of Andhra Pradesh, seated atop the Indrakilaparvatha at Vijayawada.